archie-boorchie/arch-install/README.md

----
-title: Tips for an Archlinux installation
+# Tips for an Archlinux installation
-author: by LT
-...

 > Here are some brief notes about a basic `archlinux` installation.
 These notes
 > are to be read together with the installation guide, and they reflect my
 > *personal* preferences.

-# Partitions
+## Partitions

 I create 4 partitions: